qrsforever/hexo-jupyter-notebook/README.md

 ## future
 Maybe it's a little diffcult to use..
 But it's work.
 You can see example at [my blog](blog.qiliuxiansheng.com)

 1. The jupyter notebook width is fixed for general usage.
+Maybe it should be auto-responsive.
+2. This assums that you use

 ## License